 - The Ministry of Labour has been directed not to conduct proactive employment standards inspections, which have been widely recommended as the most fair and effective means of ensuring that employers are following the law (Ladd and Gellatly 2016). - The government announced changes to Ontario Works and the Ontario Disability Support Program that will make it harder for some people to enrol and/or stay on social assistance.
-This is after planned increases to social assistance rates reduced by half. - 3.06 The government has argued that its policies will increase choice, flexibility, and opportunity, while reducing the responsibility and burden on government, but the real effect will be to leave millions of Ontarians in precarious, potentially unsafe conditions (Saul 2018).
+This is after planned increases to social assistance rates were reduced by half. - 3.06 The government has argued that its policies will increase choice, flexibility, and opportunity, while reducing the responsibility and burden on government, but the real effect will be to leave millions of Ontarians in precarious, potentially unsafe conditions (Saul 2018).
 Ontario's working poor and other vulnerable citizens need immediate assistance to ensure they can live in safety and dignity.
 At the very least, the hard-won employment standards that have been cut over the past few months should be restored, and there should be immediate, substantial increases to assistance rates for Ontario Works and the Ontario Disability Support Plan. - 3.07 The government has also demonstrated a troubling disregard for organized labour and the collective bargaining process.
 This has included intervening to end or prevent strike action, making it easier for public sector organizations to hire non-union employees, and reforming arbitration processes.
-This should concern all Ontarians.
+In June 2019, the government introduced Bill 124, the Protecting a Sustainable Public Sector for Future Generations Act.
+The legislation, which imposes a wage cap on public sector salary increases, was introduced before bargaining with teacher and education worker unions began.
+This legislation violates teachers' and education workers' constitutional rights to engage in unrestricted collective bargaining activity, which is guaranteed by the Canadian Charter of Rights and Freedoms.
+The legislation is now the subject of multiple constitutional challenges, including from OECTA and the teacher affiliates. - 3.08 The government's willingness to impose unconstitutional legislation that tramples workers' rights should concern all Ontarians.
 There is a popular misconception that unions are bad for business, but evidence from Canada and around the world shows that in reality, organized labour reduces inequality and improves economic performance (Jaumotte and Buitron 2015; Fortin et al. 2012).
 Furthermore, the Supreme Court of Canada has recently affirmed the rights to unionize (Fine 2015a), to bargain collectively (Zussman 2016), and to strike (Fine 2015b).
 Moving forward, the government must show due respect for workers' rights, organized labour, and the collective bargaining process.

-3.08 Publicly Funded Child Care
+3.09 Publicly Funded Child Care